 Old value:: Individuals may sue over falsehoods printed on them.

-Current: Individuals may sue over falsehoods printed on them.
+Current: Individuals may sue over falsehoods and defamatory opinions printed on them.

 Proposed: The nation has no laws regarding libel.